 However, the look of the mouse is somewhat odd, but it is very, very comfortable to use despite the look.
 It has a back button and a windows button on it for quick access to the start screen.
 It is not a gaming mouse, but it is perfect for everything else.

 I have used this Keyboard set for over a week now and I really love it.
 It has really helped to reduce the strain in my wrist after coding all day.
-It is not a cheap set however; I think it is worth the price.
-I will write a follow up in some months and then will see how I feel about the keyboard and mouse after using it over a long period of time.
+It is not a cheap set, however; I think it is worth the price.
+I will write a follow-up (Microsoft Sculpt Ergonomic Desktop 5 Month After) in some months and then will see how I feel about the keyboard and mouse after using them over a long period of time.